 The scatterplot in Figure 9 illustrates how this indicator works.
 It shows just one of the independent variables (percent low income students) in relation to one outcome (K-6 math results).
 Each dot represents a school.
 The dark line is the average (predicted) level for a given Learning Index and low-income percentage.
 The distance between the school and the line is the difference from the predicted level.
 In this example, schools A and B have almost identical Learning Index results, but A falls well above the line while B falls well below the line.
-The dashed lines running parallel to the trend line represent the high and lowest cut points used for the ratings (.20 above and .20 below the trend line).
-When this kind of analysis is done factoring in the other variables (ELL, special education, mobility) at the same time in a multiple regression calculation, the distance from the predicted line is the analysis, School A would have a rating of 4 because its index is more than .20 points above its predicted level, while school B would have a rating of 0 because its index falls more than .20 points below the predicted level.
+The dashed lines running parallel to the trend line represent the highest and lowest cut points used for the ratings (.20 above and .20 below the trend line).
+When this kind of analysis is done factoring in the other variables (ELL, special education, mobility) at the same time in a multiple regression calculation, the distance from the predicted line is the school's score, which produces a rating.
+If the low-income variable was the only one used in the analysis, School A would have a rating of 4 because its index is more than .20 points above its predicted level, while school B would have a rating of 0 because its index falls more than .20 points below the predicted level.